apache/distributedlog/docs/design/main.rst

 DL introduces one type of system record, which is called `control record` - it acts as the `commit` request in `two-phases-commit` algorithm.
 If no application records arrive within the specified SLA, the writer will generate a control record.
 With writing the control record, it would advance the LAC of the log stream.
 The control record is added either immediately after receiving acknowledges from writing a user record or periodically if no application records are added.
-It is configured as part of writer’s flushing policy.
+It is configured as part of writer's flushing policy.
 While control log records are present in the physical log stream, they are not delivered by the log readers to the application.

 Fencing